HCL-TECH-SOFTWARE/ifa-client/README.md

 # Delta analysis
 1) New findings run `java -jar ifa-client.jar -n <baseline assessment file> <new assessment file>`
 2) Resolved findings run `java -jar ifa-client.jar -r <baseline assessment file> <new assessment file>`

+Using the -z option in conjunction with either -n or -r will remove the returned assessment from the file system should it have 0 findings as a result of the delta operation.

 ## Example
 ```sh